csail-csg/riscy-OOO/README.md

     It should be noted that we need to program the FPGA before each run of the design (even if the design does not change).

+### Other build configurations
+`$RISCY_HOME/procs/RV64G_OOO/Makefile` contains several options to configure the build.
+For example, the makefile can be invoked in the following way to build for C4:

+    $ cd $RISCY_HOME/procs/RV64G_OOO
+    $ make gen.awsf1 CORE_NUM=$N DTC_PATH=/usr/bin/dtc CORE_SIZE=<SMALL/LARGE/...> CACHE_SIZE=<SMALL/LARGE/...> PERF_COUNT=<true/false> TSO_MM=<true/false> CHECK_DEADLOCK=<true/false> RENAME_DEBUG=<true/false> USER_CLK_PERIOD=<clock period in ns>

+Below are the expanations for these options.
+It should be noted that these options can also be applied when building for simulation.

+- `CORE_SIZE`: the size of each core in the processor.
+The detailed buffer sizes for each `CORE_SIZE` configuration are defined in `$RISCY_HOME/procs/RV64G_OOO/ProcConfig.bsv`.
+Default value is `SMALL` (64-entry ROB).

+- `CACHE_SIZE`: the size of caches in the processor.
+The detailed parameters for each `CACHE_SIZE` configuration are defined in `$RISCY_HOME/procs/RV64G_OOO/ProcConfig.bsv`.
+Default value is `LARGE`.

+- `PERF_COUNT`: enable or disable the performance counters.
+If set to `true`, performance counters will be implemetned in the processor; otherwise, performance counters will not be implemented and any query to performance counters will return zero.
+Default is `true`.

+- `TSO_MM`: enable TSO memory model or not.
+If set to `true`, the processor implements TSO; otherwise, the processor implements a weak memroy model *WMM* (https://doi.org/10.1109/PACT.2017.29).
+Default is `false`.

+- `CHECK_DEADLOCK`: enable or disable the check on potential deadlock.
+If set to `true`, the processor sends out a message to host software in case an instruction has been stuck at the ROB head for too long or a memory access has been stuck at cache MSHR for too long.
+Otherwise, no such check will be performed.
+Default is `true`.

+- `RENAME_DEBUG`: enable or disable checks on register renaming.
+If set to `true`, the commit stage of the processor will perform simple checks on the register renaming of the committing instruction, and sends a message to host software if the checks fail.
+Otherwise, no such check will be performed.
+Default is `true`.

+- `USER_CLK_PERIOD`: the FPGA clock period for the processor in nano seconds.
+The default value depends on the `CORE_SIZE` configuration.
+It is recommended to make the clock period a multple of 8, because the AWS FPGA shell clock period is 8ns, and an async reset signal in our design is derived from the FPGA shell reset.
+Doing so can prevent Xilinx Vivado from overconstraining the timing related to this async reset.

+As an example, when we build the 4-core TSO multiprocessor on AWS, we invoke the makefile in the following way:

+    $ cd $RISCY_HOME/procs/RV64G_OOO
+    $ make gen.awsf1 CORE_NUM=4 DTC_PATH=/usr/bin/dtc CORE_SIZE=TINY CACHE_SIZE=MC PERF_COUNT=false TSO_MM=true CHECK_DEADLOCK=false RENAME_DEBUG=false USER_CLK_PERIOD=40

+Since 4 OOO cores will make the FPGA pretty congested, we use the smallest core and cache configurations (`TINY` and `MC`, respectively), and we turn off the checkes for deadlock and renaming.
+We also lower down the clock frequency to 25MHz (i.e., 40ns period).

 ## VC707 FPGA